 To qualify for an E-2 visa as an “essential employee,” an applicant must:

 - Be of the same nationality as the investor

 - Must either function in a managerial / executive capacity, or be able to demonstrate that he or she has other special qualifications

 To view a list of countries with which the United States maintains a treaty of commerce and navigation, click here.

 Applying for an E-2 visa does not have to be a difficult endeavor with the help of an experienced E-2 visa lawyer.
-For the experienced and dedicated help you need, contact the immigration attorneys at AmLaw Group today by calling (305) 509-6400.
+For the experienced and dedicated help you need, contact the russian speaking attorney E-2 at AmLaw Group today by calling (305) 509-6400.